bigcommerce-edu/assets-composable-core/Module05/01_CustomerAccountCreation/01_CustomerAccountCreation.md

 }
 ```

-# Associating Customes with the Correct Channel
+# Associating Customers with the Correct Channel

 ### Example Channel Details